Matt-Muscedere/Connect-4/README.md

 <h1>Connect 4 </h1>

 Project consists of developing Connect 4 using the command line.
 The game works by using nested iteration on multidimensional arrays.
 The game checks for a win after each player makes a move.
-Player 1 is represented by X and player 2 is represnted by O.
+Player 1 is represented by X and player 2 is represented by O.
 <br />